 A Phoenix bola and buckle set by Bobby & Corraine Shack: The buckle measures 2 by 3 inches and was made for a 1 1/2 belt. $425.
 (TUCSON) The bola tie is 2.5 by 2 3/8 inches.
 SOLD(SANTA FE).

 Navajo silversmith Lorenzo Shirley has begun creating bracelets and buckles using a double sand cast technique.
 This buckle was made for a 1.25 inch wide belt and is priced at $500.
 2 3/8 inches across and about 1 /34 inches high.
 (TUCSON) The classic sandcast buckle is 2 7/8 wide and 2 1/4 high. $275.
-(SANTA FE) Wilfred Nez made this buckle set with natural, nugget cut Kingman turquoise.
-Made for a 1 1/4 belt, it measures 3.5 by 2.5 inches.
-SOLD (TUCSON)
+(SANTA FE) Lee Begay made this tufa cast buckle.
+Made for a 2.5 inch belt.
+3 X 2.25 inches. $675.
+(TUCSON)

 An incredibly detailed and beautifully executed bola tie by Zane Tahe.
 The bola itself is 3 by 2.25 inches.
 With the comfort strap it measure 56 inches from tip to tip.
 Set with natural Royston turquoise $975 (SANTA FE)